demanasta/coulomb2gmt/README.md

 ```
 * `<inputfile>`: name of input file used from Coulomb.
 Extention `.inp` not needed.
 Path to the directory of input files  configured at `default-param`.

-* `<inputdata>`:  Name of input files include results of coulmb calculations.
+* `<inputdata>`:  Code name of input files include results of coulmb calculations.
 Input data files are:

 _Fault geometry files:_